 There are many support groups, advocacy organizations, blogs, social media, and news sources to help you cope with asthma.
 The asthma online community is made up of patients, caregivers, health care providers, and associations who offer support and share their knowledge to anyone touched by asthma.
 To learn more about online disease support communities, use this directory provided by the American Lung Association.
 To find a local support group that meets face-to-face, use this directory to locate the closest Better Breathers Club.

-Asthma Supplies: Information about financial assistance with asthma medication, supplies and related health care items and services can be found at the Partnership for Prescription Assistance.
+Asthma Supplies: Information about financial assistance with asthma medication, supplies and related health care items and services can be found at the Get Prescription Help (Partnership for Prescription Assistance).
 Click on the green “Get Started” icon and follow the prompts.

 Free and Reduced Cost Clinics: Use this directory from the North Carolina Institute of Medicine to search over 300 free and reduced cost clinics across North Carolina by location, hours of operation, insurance accepted (private, Medicaid, uninsured etc.) and type of service provided.